google/rust-design-faq/src/code.md

-# Questions about code within your functions
+# Questions about code in function bodies

 ## How can I avoid the performance penalty of bounds checks?